An Intuitive Guide On Page Level Restore in SQL Server

 SQL Server database is used by many organizations to manage and organize their data.
 However, due to some catastrophic conditions the user has to face corruption in SQL Server.
 Sometimes, only a single SQL Server page is corrupt.
 In such case, restoring the complete database for just one corrupt page in the database is not a relevant option.
 The clever approach is to restore only that page which is corrupted.

 Now, the question pops up, how can one restore the corrupt page from the most recent database backup?
-The user can perform the page level restore method to restore the corrupt page in SQL Server.
+The user can perform the page level restore operation in SQL Server method to restore corrupt page in SQL Server.
 In this blog, we are going to introduce a step by step process to restore page in SQL Server.

 Steps to Perform Page Level Restore in SQL Server

 Now, in this section, we are first going to corrupt a page and then perform restoration process of page level to restore the page from the available backup.
-The user just has to follow the step by step explained below to perform the page level restore.
+The user just has to follow the step by step explained below to perform the page level restore in SQL Server.
 The user who is having the corrupt page in SQL Server can move directly to Step 2.

 Step 1: Let us Corrupt a Page